-NOTES TO FINANCIAL STATEMENTS (Continued)
+CITY OF JACINTO CITY, TEXAS NOTES TO FINANCIAL STATEMENTS (Continued) For the Year Ended September 30, 2021

 The contributions to the SDBF are pooled for investment purposes with those of the Pension Trust Fund (PTF).
 The TMRS Act requires the PTF to allocate a five percent interest credit from investment income to the SDBF on an annual basis each December 31 based on the mean balance in the SDBF during the year.